anasyaser/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword: return how many times of lines contain that word.
 16-whatsnext: Display line match pattern and nth lines after that line.
 17-hidethisword: Display lines that not contain that pattern.
+18-letteronly: grep lines that start with letters only.